Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Experiments

 \subsection{Experimental Settings}

-The length $L$ of the text is set to 16.
-We resize the resolution of input images to 224 $\times$ 224.
-Vision encoder is frozen and it will produce 14 $\times$ 14 = 196 patches for images, so visual feature length $N$ is 197\footnote{196 tokens and 1 image \emph{[CLS]} token}.
-For VQA2.0, we use the binary cross entropy as objective function, while the one for GQA and SNLI-VE is the softmax cross entropy.

-In terms of KAB-APP, we use AdamW optimizer \cite{loshchilov2017decoupled} with base learning rate of $1 \times 10^{-4}$ , $2 \times 10^{-4}$ for BERT and T5, respectively.
-The number of insertion layers per search samplings $n$ is set to 5.
-The learning speed $\alpha$ for KAB-APP is set to $5 \times 10^{-3}$.
-The search epochs of KAB-APP are set to 2, 2 and 1 for VQA2.0, GQA and SNLI-VE, respectively.
+For vision encoder, we choose CLIP-ViT-B/16 or CLIP-ViT-L/14 \cite{radford2021learning} to extract image features.
+The resolution of input images is resized to 224 $\times$ 224 and the vision encoder keeps frozen.
+We use AdamW optimizer \cite{loshchilov2017decoupled} with learning rates of $1 \times 10^{-4}$ , $2 \times 10^{-4}$ for BERT-base and T5-base, respectively.
+In ScienceQA, we apply AdamW optimizer with base learning rate of $1 \times 10^{-2}$ for LLaMA-7B.
+The number of insertion layers per search samplings $n$ is set to 5 for BERT-base and T5-base, and to 10 for LLaMA-7B.
+In terms of KAB-APP, the search epochs of KAB-APP are set to 2, 2, 1 and 2 for VQA2.0, GQA, SNLI-VE and ScienceQA, respectively.
+The learning speed $\alpha$ of KAB-APP is set to $5 \times 10^{-3}$ for BERT-base and T5-base, and to 1 for LLaMA-7B.
+More experimental settings are given in the appendix.